RHElements/rhelements.github.io/docs/create-a-rhelement/step-1.md

 3. Do you want to use Sass with this element?
 (Yes or No)

 4. If yes to question #3, Do you want to use existing Sass dependencies? (rh-sass or No thanks.
 I'll provide my own later)
-  - rh-sass will include the rh-sass node module with all of the mixins and variables used in RHElements.
+  - rh-sass includes the rh-sass node module with all of the mixins and variables used in RHElements.

 After answering the questions, you'll see something like this: